 What types of caravans can I purchase?

-The road you choose to travel notwithstanding, there’s a caravan out there that can make your trip a pleasure.
+Whatever road you choose to travel, there’s a caravan out there that can make your trip a pleasure.
 Find out more about what types are available below.

 How should you compare your caravan loan options?

 - Find out the interest rate.
-Interest rates for caravan loans tend to be quite competitive, but it’s still essential to use the interest rate as a comparison point as this is where you can potentially save a lot of money.
-Decide whether a fixed or variable interest rate is right for you and go from there.
+Interest rates for caravan loans tend to be quite competitive, but it’s still essential to use the interest rate as a comparison point.
+A lower interest rate can potentially save you a lot of money.

 - Will the loan be secured or unsecured?
 Caravan loans can either be secured or unsecured.
 Unsecured loans have less risk, but they often have higher fees to compensate for this risk.
 Choose whether you want a secured or unsecured loan and then compare fees and charges once you make your decision.